paytonrules/paytonrules.github.io/software-development/_posts/2014-11-29-how-many-mocks-per-test.markdown

 > No more than one mock per test?
 If you're trying to isolate a specific thing, you should mock out everything that's not that thing, right?
 > --<cite>[horse\_continuum](http://www.reddit.com/user/horse_continuum)

 I answered there, but I wanted to take a moment to expand my answer.
-The first is the simple answer, that you shouldn't verify more than on mock object.
+The first is the simple answer, that you shouldn't verify more than one mock object.
 This can occasionally be sneaky.
 I'll use this example from a psdeudo-ruby:

 {% highlight ruby %}
 user_mock = make_mock(User)